 A double degree is a form of cooperation between HAMK and a foreign partner higher education institution where the student can complete an agreed share of studies at both institutions and receive a degree certificate from both.
-It is a form of student exchange but one year is equivalent to 60 credits and studies must be accepted in both institutions.
+It is a form of student exchange but the content of studies is very specific and the double degree takes at least one year to complete.
+One year is equivalent to 60 credits and studies must be recognised at both institutions.

-The basic requirements for completing a double degree is that you have successfully completed your studies at HAMK and you have sufficient language skills.
-You can find the application instructions on your degree programme’s webpages.
-You can also ask for additional information from your international contact person.
+The basic requirements for completing a double degree is that you have successfully completed two years of studies at HAMK and you have sufficient language skills.
+You can ask for additional information from your own degree programme’s international officer.

 You can complete an Erasmus recent graduate’s work placement in a programme country after your graduation through the Erasmus+ programme.
 The work placement must take place within 18 months of your graduation and you must apply while still being enrolled at HAMK.

 If you have used up your Erasmus months (= 12 months) per study cycle (bachelor/master/doctoral), then it is not possible to receive a grant as a recent graduate.